Estimated reading time: 8 minutes

 ‘The residential home was no picnic, it was utter hell at times, but it brought me a sense of relief, even though it was so scary.
 There was often fighting in the home, some children were self-harming themselves, and making it worse, we often had abuse from the locals.

-However, my life had been full of neglect and physical and emotional abuse from my mother; I had dreamed of this moment for years.
-I was free from her, and now I had 28 days of respite from abuse; it was heaven.
+However, my life had been full of neglect and physical and emotional abuse from my Mother.
+I had dreamed of this moment for years; now, I was free from her and had 28 days of respite from abuse; it was heaven.

 Still, there were other dangers that I’d soon come across.
 Teenage prostitution, drug use and abuse were rife, and there were children in care who had severe mental health disorders; furthermore, some of the staff were not appropriately trained.
 They didn’t know how to deal with these children, and one particular staff member had very dubious methods, which would cause serious concern today.